anna099/hegel/2-sensuous-certainty.md

 ### Sensuous Certainty {#s-c}

-'Sensuous certainty' is the name for the intial kind of knowing an object;
+'Sensuous certainty' is the name for the initial kind of knowing an object;
 specifically, the kind of knowing for which the object is *immediate*.
 Taking any spatiotemporal thing as its object, sensuous-certainty has no limit as regards its 'wealth', since it can take its object from anywhere in the infinite